kysakhin/obsidian-notes/linux_kernel_dev/Chapter 5 - System Calls.md

 5. then the cpu runs that interrupt handler

 ## going back
+since applications cannot directly execute kernel code because kernel resides in protected memory, applications signal the kernel using an interrupt. \
 really really long ago, processors used the interrupt number 0x80 for system calls. this triggers a switch to kernel mode and handler is called system_call(). it is architecture dependent. \
 but a more better way x86 processors handle is sysenter.